highcharts/highcharts/docs/maps/tiledwebmap-series.md

     <script src="https://code.highcharts.com/maps/modules/tiledwebmap.js"></script>

 Secondly, set the series type to `tiledwebmap`.
-Tiled web map series by default is a series that does not need any data to run.
-The user only has to specify which provider should be used to fetch the tiles from.
-This series doesn’t have information about what region we want to focus at, so in most cases the implementer wants to set either `mapView.center` and `mapView.zoom` or `mapView.fitToGeometry` or add another series with geometry data, which will calculate the proper bounds for map view.
+The tiled web map series can be considered a map layer.
+It does not require any data or GeoJSON geometry to run.
+The implementer only has to specify which provider should be used to fetch the tiles from.
+This series doesn’t have information about what region we want to focus at, so in most cases the implementer wants to set either [mapView.center](https://api.highcharts.com/highmaps/mapView.center) and [mapView.zoom](https://api.highcharts.com/highmaps/mapView.zoom) or [mapView.fitToGeometry](https://api.highcharts.com/highmaps/mapView.fitToGeometry) or add another series with geometry data, which will calculate the proper bounds for the map view.
 There are additional options such as a theme for the tiles, a subdomain for the provider’s URL and an API key if needed.

 Sample code: